 Also, forged steel parts are free of any atomic defects or internal gas voids that can lead to fatigue and failure.

-Therefore, forging steel workpieces provide various advantages over other steel machining processes.
+Therefore, when comparing forging against machining, forging steel workpieces provide various advantages over other machining processes.

 Steps Involved in Forging Steel: The Process